minhtien2405/Identifying-Queenlessness-in-Honeybee-Hives-from-Audio-Signals./README.md

 The code for this project is organized as follows:

-- `stft.ipynb`: This script is responsible for preprocessing the audio dataset, including noise removal, audio segmentation, and feature extraction.
+- `stft.ipynb`: This script is responsible for preprocessing the audio dataset, feature extraction.

-- `model_training.py`: This script trains the machine learning model using the preprocessed audio features.
-It employs algorithms and techniques suitable for audio signal classification, such as convolutional neural networks (CNNs) or recurrent neural networks (RNNs).
+- `1D_CNN_model_STFT_97_5ACC.ipynb`: This script trains the machine learning model using the preprocessed audio features.
+It employs algorithms and techniques suitable for audio signal classification, such as convolutional neural networks (CNNs).

 ## Usage